It doesn't take long to be wrong

 If the car passes the checklist then it's time to peruse the service history in detail.
 I'm looking in particular for gaps, inaccuracies against the recommended service intervals on the official schedule and any twitchiness exhibited by the salesperson at this point.

 If they don't appear to welcome this level of scrutiny, I'm off.
-Then it's time for a test drive designed to check steering, brakes and engine.
+If they are happy to entertain me, it's time for a test drive designed to check steering, brakes and engine.
 Finally I sit in the car whilst the exasperated seller watches helplessly as I test every electrical item from fog lights to electric windows.

 So imagine my surprise when the new Cazoo TV spots dropped.
 The proposition is simple it seems.
 Sit on your settee - choose a car, get it delivered to your door with a full SEVEN DAY WARRANTY!
 Seven days...
 Seven.